GNOME/pygobject/docs/maintguide.rst

 #.
 Install tarball:
    ``ssh user@master.gnome.org 'ftpadmin install pygobject-3.X.Y.tar.xz'``
 #.
 In case the release happens on a stable branch copy the NEWS changes to
-   the master branch
+   the main branch

 Branching
 ---------

-Each cycle after the feature freeze, we create a stable branch so development can continue in the master branch unaffected by the freezes.
+Each cycle after the feature freeze, we create a stable branch so development can continue in the main branch unaffected by the freezes.

 #.
 Create the branch locally with: ``git checkout -b pygobject-3-2``
 #.
 Push new branch: ``git push origin pygobject-3-2``
 #.
-In master, update pyproject.toml to what will be the next version number
+In main, update pyproject.toml to what will be the next version number
    (3.3.0)